Himanshu-Chauhan1/Library-Mangement-System-SP18/readme.md

 1009-It means a new resource has been created by user succesfully in the database

 1010-It means the resource which is user is checking like login or a request is correct to get processed

+1011-It means the data which is user trying to delete from the database again is already deleted from there